Darragh Lohan: Playing career

 Lohan first played hurling to a high standard as a student at St Caimin's Community School in Shannon, while he also played a range of other sports including soccer.
 He later lined out in the Fitzgibbon Cup as a student with Mary Immaculate College, before later playing with University of Limerick.
 Lohan captained University of Limerick to a 2–14 to 1–15 defeat by Mary Immaculate College in the 2024 final.

 At club level, Lohan first played hurling at underage levels with Wolfe Tones na Sionna, before eventually progressing to the club's senior team.
 He first appeared on the inter-county scene with Clare during a two-year tenure with the under-20 team.
 Lohan was drafted onto the senior team in 2021 but didn't make his championship debut until 2023.

 Lohan claimed his first silverware when Clare beat Kilkenny to win the National League title in 2024.

 Coaching career

-Lohan's work as a secondary school teacher has also seen him involved as a coach to various teams at St Caimin's Community School.
+Lohan's work as a secondary school teacher has also seen him involved as a coach to various teams at St Caimin's Community School and in St. Patrick's Comprehensive School.